-Paying off your credit card debt can be a huge feat.
+Paying off debt and getting your credit card down to a zero balance can be a huge feat.
 But if you’re not careful, it can be too easy for you to get right back into the same predicament.

-If you’ve just paid off your credit card debt or you’re planning to do it soon, get a plan in place to make sure history doesn’t repeat itself.
+If you’re planning to tackle credit card debt soon, or have just paid off a credit card, get a plan in place to make sure history doesn’t repeat itself.

 Set a New Goal